ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 ### If a student wishes to cancel their housing contract due to Covid-related reasons, can the cancellation fee be waived?

-Yes.
-Please know that students wishing to cancel their housing contract must provide their housing office with a date on which they will be completely moved out of their residential assignment and turn in their keys.
+Yes, through Jan.
+31. Please know that students wishing to cancel their housing contract must provide their housing office with a date on which they will be completely moved out of their residential assignment and turn in their keys.
 All requests for housing contract cancellation must be initiated through the [Housing Portal](https://studenthousing.ucsc.edu/).
 Moving out or turning in keys without official approval will not release you from your contractual obligation, and you will continue to be billed accordingly.

 ### My roommate has tested positive.
 Why haven’t they already been relocated to isolation housing?